CHARLOTTE — Christmas is just days away, and many are preparing to hit the roads and skies for a holiday with their families.

 - Book a direct flight.
 Otherwise, build in extra time between connections in case your first flight is delayed.

-- Consider traveling on Thanksgiving Day.
+- Consider traveling on Christmas Day.
 This could offer the best combination of availability and price.

 ©2021 Cox Media Group